I’m a Seattle-based science writer and physicist who writes clearly and concisely about quantum mechanics, black holes, materials chemistry, and more.

 I’ve written for Live Science, Physics, Symmetry, Inside Science, and WIRED.
 I was placed at WIRED as an AAAS Mass Media Fellow in 2019.
 I’ve also written scripts for the Youtube science channel It’s Okay to be Smart, and have experience in and passion for fact-checking and editing.

-I have a B.S. degree in physics from the University of Illinois, with minors in French and math.
-I also studied abroad in France for five weeks.
+I have a B.S. degree in physics from the University of Illinois at Urbana-Champaign, with minors in French and math.
+I also briefly studied abroad in France.

-When I’m not writing–or leading student organizations or planning conferences or sitting on various committees–I like to ride horses and go backpacking with my husband, a fellow physicist.
+When I’m not writing, I like to ride horses and go backpacking with my husband, a fellow physicist.
 We are also both avid Trekkies (see below).